Skip to content

 Agile CoachViewerObserves team health signals; editing authority belongs to the team, not the coach.

 This means you do not need separate “Product Owner” or “Scrum Master” role slots.
-A project board with a Scrum Master assigned Admin and a PM also assigned Admin will have both respect the sprint boundary because the system enforces it uniformly.
+A project with a Scrum Master assigned Admin and a PM also assigned Admin has both respect the sprint boundary because the system enforces it uniformly — and the agile-specific authority each holds is carried by their team facet, independent of the role each was given.

 Members are managed at /api/v1/projects/{project_id}/members/.